-The investment property is a level 3 asset for the purposes of determining fair value.
-The investment property comprises a 403 hectare olive orchard including the land, trees, irrigation infrastructure and associated buildings.
-It is leased to two managed investment schemes for an initial period to 2025 plus an option of another 25 years.
+The bearer plants are a level 3 asset for the purposes of determining fair value.
+The bearer plants comprise the trees on a 403 hectare olive orchard.
+They are leased in conjunction with the investment property (Note 14) to two managed investment schemes for an initial period to 2025 plus an option of another 25 years.

-The value of the investment property was determined by the directors at 30 June 2018 by discounting the cash flows of expected future net income streams over the 32 year term (including option) of the lease generated by the investment property based on the following key assumptions:
+The value of the bearer plants was determined by the directors at 30 June 2019 by discounting the cash flows of expected future net income streams over the remaining useful life of the bearer plants based on the following key assumptions:

-- Future cash inflows were estimated as the budgeted rental to be received from the investment property increased annually by CPI indexation commencing at a rate of 2.75 percent increasing to a long term average of 3 percent from 2023.
-Where the rental forms a percentage of the proceeds from the sale of the produce from the property, the long term average value of the production was assumed to increase by 3 percent per annum. - Where a lease is required to be renewed at a market rental at the end of the first term in 2025, the market rental at that time is assumed to be \$4,000 per hectare. - Pre tax discount rate of 11.5 percent was applied to future cash flows, which is based on group cost of funding plus risk premium. - The orchard has a short term yield averaging 7.5 tonnes of fruit per hectare per annum increasing to a long term average of 10.5 tonnes per hectare per annum from 2023. - The average price of water available to the orchard decreases from \$250 per ML in the current year to a long term average of \$170 per ML from 2023. - The remaining capital costs required to complete the current replanting programme amounts to \$1,861,630 and will be completed by 2021.
+- Future cash inflows were estimated as the budgeted rental to be received from the bearer plants increased annually by CPI indexation commencing at a rate of 2.5 percent increasing to a long term average of 3 percent from 2022.
+Where the rental forms a percentage of the proceeds from the sale of the produce from the property, the long term average value of the production was assumed to increase by 3 percent per annum. - Where a lease is required to be renewed at a market rental at the end of the first term in 2025, the market rental at that time is assumed to be \$4,000. - Pre tax discount rate of 11.5 percent was applied to future cash flows, which is based on group cost of funding plus risk premium. - The orchard has a short term yield averaging 7.6 tonnes of fruit per hectare per annum (which reflect the period until the replanted portions of the orchard reach maturity yields) increasing to a long term average of 10.5 tonnes per hectare per annum from 2025. - The average price of water available to the orchard decreases from \$330 per ML in the current year to a long term average of \$170 per ML from 2023. - The remaining capital costs required to complete the current replanting programme amounts to \$571,368 and will be completed by March 2021.